shreyasnisal/Quiz-App/README.md

 # QuizApp

+This respository is outdated.
+Please refer to [VoiceQuiz-v2](https://github.com/shreyasnisal/VoiceQuiz-v2) for the quiz-app with a cleaner UI.

 This repository contains the Quiz app for android and iOS devices, developed in react-native.
 The application uses the QuizApp-WebService.
 To check out the app: https://drive.google.com/open?id=1KCBmwZMww-QtRMsE00LOe1PzUYOXzu_W